BalSharma/kali-online-store/README.md

 # Kali's online-store

 ```
-> I have followed Nathan Magyar, University of Michigan VueJs part 1 to 8 for this online application. <br/> I have changed some stuffs, but base is from his 'Medium' web post.<br/> Thank you, Wolverine Gretting from Sparty!
+I have followed Nathan Magyar, University of Michigan VueJs part 1 to 8 for this
+online application.I have changed some stuffs, but base is from his 'Medium' web
+post.
+Thank you, Wolverine Gretting from Sparty!
 It is helping me to learn VueJs.
-I will try to > follow & complete all your projects.
+I will try to follow & complete all your projects.
 Hopefully, it will give me
 enough vuejs skills.

 I found lots of css & filed up with linting warnings, I do not know how to fix